bbc/simorgh/.storybook/SidebarLabel/HealthFactorsSidebarLabel/README.md

 - Add the new './SidebarLabel/preset.cjs' to the .storybook/main.js module export settings.
   For more information on how to create a new storybook addon refer to the storybook documentation.

-## Sidebar (Label controller)
+## SidebarLabel

-By following the steps listed above, storybook is able to access the Sidelabel component.
-This component takes in a story item and uses the `useStorybookApi` hook to retrieve the metadata needed to decide if the sidebar label should display the health factors icon summary, or if it should default to display text.

 ### Description

-The Sidebar label logic, this component recives a storybook's story metadata and shows label with/without summary to
+By following the steps above, storybook is able to access the SidebarLabel component.
+This component takes in a story item and uses the `useStorybookApi` hook to retrieve the metadata needed to decide if the sidebar label should display the health factors icon summary, or if it should default to the base text.

 ### Props